 California's Judicial Branch Budget Process

-Budgeting for the California judicial branch is a multi-step and collaborative process, with an ultimate goal of providing adequate, stable, and sustainable funding for court operations and services.
+Budgeting for the California judicial branch is a multi-step and collaborative process, with an ultimate goal of providing adequate, stable, and predictable funding for court operations and services.

 Court input into budget process

 The annual budget process requires substantial input from many of the Judicial Council’s advisory committees, which are mostly made up of representatives from the courts.
 These include committees of presiding justices and judges, as well as court executive officers.
 The council also relies on its budget committees, which help develop and review financial policies, requests, allocations, and other funding issues.
-These budget committees also submit budget proposals to the full council for its consideration and approval.
+The Judicial Branch Budget Committee submits budget proposals to the full council for its consideration and approval.

 Three-branch process

-Once the council approves or amends budget proposals from its budget advisory committees, it submits the proposals to the state Department of Finance for consideration in the Governor’s initial budget proposal released in January.
-This sets the stage for the next phase of the ongoing budget development cycle, which includes discussions with the Governor’s administration, legislative hearings, meetings with legislators and their staff, and an intensive period of legislative activity to pass a balanced fiscal-year budget by the June 15 constitutional deadline.
+Once the council approves or amends budget proposals, it submits the proposals to the state Department of Finance for consideration in the Governor’s initial budget proposal released in January.
+This sets the stage for the next phase of the ongoing budget development cycle for the fiscal year which begins on July 1.
+This includes discussions with the Governor’s administration, legislative hearings, a May Revision to the Governor’s Budget, and an intensive period of legislative activity to pass a balanced budget by the June 15 constitutional deadline.

 The Legislature ultimately passes an annual budget bill and any necessary budget trailer bills that may contain funding for the courts.
-The Governor then has 12 days to sign the budget; once signed, the council can allocate funding to the courts.
+The Governor then has 12 days to sign the budget.
+Once the budget is enacted, the council can allocate funding to the courts.

 timeline of California State Budget process